bmonews2018/bmonews/en-US/buyer/quotation_and_order.md

 ###  How do I appoint a Quotation from the multiple Quotations received?

-You can appoint a Quotation from multiple Quotations received by go to My MOL > Order > My Enquiry > Open tab > Click Quotations “No. Received” > Click “Accept Offer” under the Quotation you will like to appoint
+You can appoint a Quotation from multiple Quotations received by go to My MOL > Order > My Enquiry > Open tab > Click Quotations “No. Received” > Click “Accept Offer” under the Quotation you will like to appoint.

 Note: You may only appoint one Quotation out of the multiple Quotations received.